ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 DISABLED, REMOVE IF NO NEEDED: Disable currency change when journal is changed
 #.
 Allow to set more than one default tax for sales/purchases, useful for multicompany but also for perceptions or similar tax applied together with vat's.
 #.
 Add internal notes on invoices (account.move) to be used later by sales / pickings
 #.
+Show the "Reversal of" field always, like the origin field, not matter if the field is set or not or the type of account.move.
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

   * Preview and allow to change the rate thats is going to be used.